arangolab/NAT10_CLIP-seq_Analysis_related_to_Dalhat_et_al/README.md

 ```
 bamCoverage -b <BAM> -o <OUTPUT BIGWIG> --outFileFormat bigwig --normalizeUsing RPKM --binSize 1
 ```

+## Analysis of NAT10 peaks over 18S rRNA.
+BigWig files were analyzed using custom R code; see the file bigwig_analysis.Rmd for a complete analysis

+# Alternative: extraction of R1 reads.
 R1 reads were extracted from the alignments using samtools to obtain reads containing information about the reverse transcription stop.
 ```
 samtools view -hb -f 66 <INPUT BAM> -o <R1 BAM>